Eremenko's conjecture, wandering Lakes of Wada, and maverick points: Introduction

 \begin{question} Let $f$ be a transcendental entire function and suppose that $U$ is an invariant Fatou component of $f$.
 Must every connected component of $\C\setminus \overline{U}$ intersect~$\J(f)$? \end{question}

-A positive answer to Question~\ref{qu:invariant} would imply, in particular, that a transcendental entire function has at most one completely invariant Fatou component; compare~\cite{rempegillen-sixsmith19}.
-The above-mentioned partial results in the polynomial case motivate the following strengthening of Question~\ref{qu:invariant} for \emph{bounded} $U$. \begin{question} Let $f$ be an entire function and suppose that $U$ is a bounded invariant Fatou component of $f$.
+If a Fatou component $U$ is completely invariant (i.e.\ $f^{-1}(U)=U$), then $\partial U = J(f)$.
+Hence a positive answer to Question~\ref{qu:invariant} would imply that a transcendental entire function has at most one such Fatou component; compare~\cite{rempegillen-sixsmith19}.
+The previously-mentioned partial results in the polynomial case motivate the following strengthening of Question~\ref{qu:invariant} for \emph{bounded} $U$. \begin{question} Let $f$ be an entire function and suppose that $U$ is a bounded invariant Fatou component of $f$.
 Must $\partial U$ be a simple closed curve? \end{question}